YogyaChugh/YogyaChugh/README.md

 **Android Native for Python/Rust** - Making native Android development accessible from Python and Rust, not just Java/Kotlin cause even though libraries exist, they ain't native and create bulky apps (mine was 200 mb lol).
 Semester project (team of 3).

-**Webelo** - Independent rendering engine (browser) with zero dependencies which can be used separately or can be embedded in any language/GUI library (e.g. Pygame, etc..) .
-Aiming for completion by July 2026, cause my future projects rely on it.

 **Pippo** - A navigation robot that helps students and people navigate around campus.
 Working with friends :)

 ---